![]() |

 Activate a oneshot timeout with absolute time.

-Activates oneshot timeout to expire at specific absolute time.
+Activates a oneshot timeout to expire at a specific absolute time.
 The given timeout event will be sent to the queue given to em_tmo_create() when the timeout expires.

 It is not possible to send timeouts with an event group, but the application can assign the event group when receiving the timeout event, see em_event_group_assign().